Hyperen0r/OSelector/README.md

 If you use OSA, you surely have seen the plugin made by Morra (Available on LL : Morra's Poser Pack).
 This tool does not replace it.
-Morra put time and effort to make a clean navigation menu, which this tool struggle to make.
+Morra put time and effort to make a clean navigation menu, which this tool struggle to make out of the box.
 However, this tool should make the process more easy and quick.

 *NOTE: This does not take an esp slot.
 It is just one xml file read by OSA*